-EL1335 was renewed for a two year term ending on November 19, 2009.
+EL1335 was renewed for a two year term ending on November 19, 2011.
 EL1416, which surrounds EL1335, expires on June 4, 2010.
+Application for renewal of EL1416 has been lodged.

 EL1335 and EL1416 grant Marengo access to the project area for exploration purposes subject to an obligation to compensate the relevant landowners for damages caused by exploration activities.
 Prior to development of the Yandera Project, Marengo will be required to negotiate compensation agreements with the relevant landowners.